mridul037/mridul037/README.md

       - *For many investors, the coronavirus has effectively taken geography out of the equation when it comes to vetting new opportunities.
 While this dynamic opens up startups to more investment opportunities, venture capital firms that focus on a specific region ar…*

+  - Local governments that embrace digital services during challenging times can make real change happen
+      <hr/>

+      - *How can local leaders embrace this new era of civic engagement in the world of COVID-19 to deliver digital solutions that help everyone meet the moment?*

   - Stocks are selling off again, and SaaS shares are taking the biggest lumps
       <hr/>

        - *It was just days ago that cries of “stocks only go up,” and “no it makes sense that Tesla is going up because it split” and other bits of unironic stupidity were the only thing you could read online about the equities markets.
 Today, and yesterday, that all w…*

-  - Low-cost fitness bands see a resurgence in interest amid the pandemic
-      <hr/>

-       - *While wearable fitness devices saw an uptick in shipments in North America for Q2, the overall dollar amount of the market remained steady, according to new numbers out of Canalys.
-The discrepancy can be chalked up to a decline in the average selling price of…*